simmi30/lnd1/docs/psbt.md

 For example, let's say we want to open two channels.
-We call `openchannel --psbt` two times, combine the funding addresses as shown above, verify the PSBT, sign it and finally paste it into the terminal of the first command. `lnd` then goes ahead and finishes the negotiations with peer 1.
-If successful, `lnd` publishes the transaction.
+We call `openchannel --psbt` two times, combine the funding addresses as shown above, verify the PSBT, sign it and finally paste it into the terminal of the first command. `broln` then goes ahead and finishes the negotiations with peer 1.
+If successful, `broln` publishes the transaction.
 In the meantime we paste the same PSBT into the second terminal window.
 But by now, the peer 2 for channel 2 has timed out our funding flow and aborts the negotiation.
 Normally this would be fine, we would just not publish